MS-Fiware/kiel-parksensors/README.md

 ## Operation modes ##

 The project offers two different compose files.
 The first variant starts the Node.js script, both versions of the context brokers and components for persisting parking status data.
-In this mode (client-server mode), the retrieved parking data is stored in the context brokers of the local Docker containers and, if configured, persisted in the local CrateDB instance.
+In this mode (client-server mode), the retrieved parking data is stored in the context brokers of the local Docker containers and, if configured, persisted in the local CrateDB instance.<br><br>
 The second variant comprises a single service for the Node.js script.
 It acts as a client to context brokers running elsewhere (client mode).

 ## Starting Docker containers ##

-To pull/create the images and start the containers simply run `./services create && ./services start` (client-server mode) or `./services-app-only start` (client mode) from the project root folder.
+To pull/create the images and start the containers simply run `./services create && ./services start` (client-server mode) or `./services-app-only start` (client mode) from the project root folder.<br>
-To stop the containers run `./services[-app-only] stop`.
+To stop the containers run `./services[-app-only] stop`.<br>
 If you encounter problems executing the script, add the missing permission with `chmod +x services*`.

 ## Reading data from context brokers ##